mccorby/FederatedAndroidTrainer/README.md

 # Implementation

 ## The Android Bit

-The application can be improved in a thousand ways.
-It is not thought as a showcase of Android good practices (though you can get a few nice ideas).
-I consider it is a draft at the moment of writing this document

-Since I consider this application part of my curriculum, it will be improved in future iterations

 The app has been architected using Clean Architecture and MVP for the presentation layer.
 There are open issues and branches to use Dependency Injection, move the rest of use cases still using callbacks to RxJava and a myriad of small details to polish and bring the app to a better state